crandles/e2e-framework/docs/design/resource-decoding.md

 ### Decoding a single-document YAML/JSON input

-The following are alternative ideas to implementing decoding input that contain a single `k8s.Object` type.
+The following are proposed function signatures for decoding input that contain a single `k8s.Object` type.
 Example:

 ```yaml
 apiVersion: v1